BunniMK/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

-1. Fork the repo
+1.[x]
+Fork the repo
-2. Go into canvas and connect your reop to codegrade
-3. Clone your forked version of the repo
+2.[x]
+Go into canvas and connect your reop to codegrade 3.[x]
+Clone your forked version of the repo
-4. DO NOT CREATE A BRANCH.
+4.[x]
+DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today
 NOTE: tests will run in the JavaScript portion of this challenge only.
-5. cd into your repo
+5.[x] cd into your repo
-6. open the terminal in your vs code and type `npm install`
-7. next type `npm run test` in your terminal
+6.[x] open the terminal in your vs code and type `npm install` 7.[x] next type `npm run test` in your terminal
-8. Complete your work making regular commits to main/ master your codegrade score will update each time you make a push.
+8.[] Complete your work making regular commits to main/ master your codegrade score will update each time you make a push.

 ### Testing & Debugging

-Open a second terminal inside of your project by clicking on the split terminal icon
+[x] Open a second terminal inside of your project by clicking on the split terminal icon
 ![alt text](assets/split_terminal.png "Split Terminal")

-Inside of your second terminal type `npm start`
+[x] Inside of your second terminal type `npm start`
 ![alt text](assets/npm_start.png "type npm start")

-You will be running your tests in one terminal and debugging in the other.
+[x] You will be running your tests in one terminal and debugging in the other.
 As you work on your code you should make use of `console.log` to check your progress and debug.
 ![alt text](assets/tests_debug_terminal_final.png "your terminal should look like this")

 ### Task 2a:  Minimum Viable Product - Responsive Design